Lorilatschki/ebusd-guide/docs/nodered.md

 ## Flows

-A Flow is represented as a tab within the editor workspace and is the main way to organise nodes.
+A Flow is represented as a tab within the editor workspace and is the main way to organize nodes.
 The term “flow” is also used to informally describe a single set of connected nodes.
 So a flow (tab) can contain multiple flows (sets of connected nodes).

 ### MQTT In

 To read a topic from the mqtt broker you need to add a ``mqtt in`` element and configure the server by using IP_ADDRESS_RASPBERRY_PI:1883.
-The output can be connected to a convert function to extract the raw value of the message and send it to a lable of the dashboard.
+The output can be connected to a convert function to extract the raw value of the message and send it to a label of the dashboard.

 > The nodered dashboard can be accessed via IP_ADDRESS_RASPBERRY_PI:1880